-There is a risk of the workpiece falling during the overtravel status because the /BK signal will remain ON (brake release).
-Set the zero clamp status after the servomotor stops ($Pn001 = n.\Box\Box\Box\Box\Box$) to prevent the workpiece from falling.
+Occurrence of overtravel may cause a workpiece to fall, because the /BK signal is on, that is when the brake is released.
+Set the parameter ($Pn001 = n.\Box\Box\Box\Box\Box$) to bring the servomotor to zero clamp state after stopping to prevent a workpiece from falling.

 Other axes to which external force is applied: